JordiNeil/bad_posture/README.md

 - Audio alerts for prolonged bad posture
 - Timer display for bad posture duration

+## Live testing
+You can just use it.
+It's live in https://bad-posture.onrender.com I promise it's not spying or recording anything :)

 ## Requirements

 - Python 3.8 or higher